Enterprise Financial Services (EFSC)

 AI Analysis | Feedback

-Douglas N. Bauche was promoted to the newly created role of Chief Banking Officer, effective October 1, 2025, where he is responsible for the company's commercial revenue-producing businesses.
-He has been with Enterprise for more than 25 years, having joined Enterprise Bank & Trust in 2000 as a Vice President of commercial banking.
-Mr. Bauche previously served as Chief Credit Officer since May 2023.
-Prior to joining Enterprise, he was promoted within Mercantile's community bank credit administration, which oversaw commercial credit origination in various markets.
+Douglas N. Bauche, or Doug, was promoted to the newly created role of Chief Banking Officer, effective October 1, 2025.
+In this capacity, he is responsible for the company's commercial revenue-producing businesses.
+Mr. Bauche has been with Enterprise Financial Services Corp for more than 25 years and previously served as Chief Credit Officer since May 2023.

 AI Analysis | Feedback